hpc/dcp/README.md

 ### Known bugs
 When the force option is specified and truncation fails, the copy and truncation will be stuck in an infinite loop until the truncation operation returns with success.

-### RPM CREATION
+### RPM Creation
-To create a dcp rpm, simply follow these steps.
+First, check the status of the test suite at <https://travis-ci.org/hpc/dcp>.
+If all tests are passing, create an rpm using the following instructions.
 Replace *version* and *release* with the appropriate values.

 ```
 git clone https://github.com/hpc/dcp.git dcp-<version>-<release>